 While concerns about job displacement are valid, others hold an optimistic view, anticipating the emergence of new roles.
 The net impact on job numbers remains uncertain and will take years to unfold.
-Nonetheless, one thing is evident: Attempts to hinder or rigidly regulate this technology's economic implications are destined to fail.
-Hence, the Arizona Technology Council advocates for a cautious yet unambiguous approach to legislating AI.
+Nonetheless, one thing is evident: Attempts to hinder or rigidly regulate this technology's economic implications should be discouraged.
 Unlike prior technological leaps, excessive regulation or uncertainty could yield substantial economic and societal consequences, particularly if new regulations prove unenforceable by current or future technology.

-AI's potential applications extend to addressing some of society's most pressing issues, from enhancing driving safety and improving medical diagnoses to combating human trafficking and thwarting cyberattacks.
+Al's potential applications extend to addressing some of society's most pressing issues, from enhancing driving safety and improving medical diagnoses to combating human trafficking and thwarting cyberattacks.
 New solutions can include unleashing scientific discoveries, boosting agricultural yields, optimizing investments and preventing injuries among athletes.
 Furthermore, AI can enhance human capabilities, spurring economic advancement through increased productivity and improved outcomes.

-Nevertheless, the rise of AI brings forth ethical dilemmas related to privacy, potential biases, liability and decision-making processes.
-As automation gradually encompasses various job categories, it will prompt transformative shifts in both lifestyles and work patterns.
+Nevertheless, the rise of Al brings forth ethical dilemmas related to privacy, potential biases, liability and decision-making processes.
+As automation gradually encompasses various categories, it will prompt transformative shifts in both lifestyles and work patterns.
 This shift will elevate knowledge-based work as routine human tasks are automated.
-To harness AI's benefits while mitigating negative repercussions, governments should pursue policies that foster AI development, safeguard individual rights and address the consequences of heightened automation.
+To harness Al's benefits while mitigating negative repercussions, governments should pursue policies that foster Al development, safeguard individual rights and address the consequences of heightened automation.